-The Authority website (www.rtba.vic.gov.au) provides an overview of the Authority, information on bond requirements and processes, access to a knowledge base with answers to the most frequently asked questions, and access to RTBA Online.
-This website is operated by CAV and provides information about the Authority in the context of all residential tenancy interactions between tenants and property managers.
+The Authority's website (www.rtba.vic.gov.au) provides an overview of the Authority, information on bond requirements and processes, access to a knowledge base with answers to the most frequently asked questions, and access to RTBA Online.
+This website is operated by CAV and provides information about the Authority in the context of all residential tenancy interactions between renters and rental providers.
+The Authority reviewed all of the website content in 2020-21.